-Alcohol never features highly in the list of healthy additions to our diet (there aren’t many mentions of it in Eat Beautiful!) and while I could lie and say I am completely virtuous over party season, I love a glass or two of champagne to celebrate at party season.
+Alcohol never features highly in the list of healthy additions to our diet (there aren’t many mentions of it in Eat Beautiful!) and while I could lie and say I am completely virtuous over party season, I love a glass or two of champagne to celebrate to celebrate!
 But with increased amounts of alcohol comes an increased risk of a hangover, which isn’t much fun for anyone.
 So how can you avoid spending party season suffering the consequences of all the merriment?
 By eating the right foods before and after drinking, of course!
 Here, I round up the best foods to add into your diet on the day of and after your Christmas party to give the best chance of avoiding a hangover.

 What to Eat Before You Drink

-Firstly, it’s really important to make sure you eat something!
+Firstly, it’s really important to make sure you eat something.
 So many people go straight for after-work drinks and keep going, forgetting to eat, which is a recipe for disaster.
 Ensuring you eat a proper meal before you start drinking will drastically lower your chances of a hangover.

 Nutritionist Kim Pearson says: “Before drinking, opt for a meal that combines protein, healthy fats and slow-releasing carbohydrates.
 The amino acids in protein help to support the liver’s detoxification process, while food that is rich in antioxidants will help protect you from the damaging free radicals alcohol generates.”
 Something like fish with brown rice and vegetables is perfect as a pre-party dinner, or if you’re throwing a dinner party, try my vegetable pilaf and brown rice recipe from Eat Beautiful.